 Continually working at growing together and remaining connected is the best way to sidestep a break up.
 Communication and negotiation are key to making the relationship happy and healthy.

-Our post, retirement proof your relationship, outlines additional strategies on growing closer and to navigate change.
+Our posts, retirement proof your relationship and the complete guide to improving your marriage in retirement, outlines additional strategies on growing closer and to navigate change.

 Recall What Made You Fall in Love in The First Place